AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-vector-stores-retrieval.md

 ## LanceDB: Disk-Native for ML Workflows

-LanceDB uses the Lance columnar format—a format designed for efficient random access alongside columnar scan performance.
+LanceDB uses the Lance columnar format, a format designed for efficient random access alongside columnar scan performance.
 Unlike HNSW-based stores that require indexes in RAM, LanceDB's IVF-PQ index is disk-native, making it practical for large-scale ML datasets that don't fit in memory.

 ```python
 import lancedb